3rr9r/Nebula/Nebula-Level-01/README.md

 ## Ideas

-The program is caling echo.
+The program is calling echo.
 If I can manage to change the Environment variable to get it runnig a shell.
 That would be great.
 The line `system("/usr/bin/env echo and now what?")` is of interest. `echo` is beeing called. `and now what` are parameters for `echo` .

 ## Solution